zryska/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 Complete the following to configure Modbus data selection:

 1. Using any text editor, create a file that contains a Modbus data selection in JSON form.
-This file can be created or copied to any directory on a device with Edge System installed.
+This file can be created or copied to any directory on a device with Edge Data Store installed.
     - See Modbus Data Selection Example section below for content structure
     - See Parameters for Modbus Data Selection section below for a table of all available parameters
 2. Save the file as DataSelection.config.json.